How to AB-test workplace designs

 There is no shortage of predictions about the return to the office.
 If employees can and want to work from home, dedicated desks seem unnecessary.
 If people come to the office to collaborate, huddle spaces should replace workstations.

+But predictions aren't foregone conclusions.
+No one knows what the near or long-term future holds.
+Not generally speaking, and certainly not specifically for your organization.
 While predictions are fun to read, smart decisions depend on data.
 But here's the challenge: your workplace is constantly changing.
 Your employees aren't sure what relationship they have with your office.
 Will they come in daily?
 Stay all day?
 Sit at a workstation or roam?

 Even if they know the answers to these questions today, those answers will likely change over time.
 In the post-pandemic era, employee behavior will be dynamic.

 How do you make sure your workplace experience matches the changing needs of your workforce?
+AB-test your workplace.

 In the digital world, AB testing is when you compare two versions of a webpage, ad, or app against each other to determine which one performs better.
 A simple example is testing two ads with different headlines to see which gets more clicks.
+This same approach can work with physical space.
+But rather than clicks, you measure occupancy — which design or space type gets used more often.

 We're seeing this happen right now with the return-to-office.
 Many of our customers implemented flexible work experiences and neighborhoods before the pandemic.
 The pandemic gave them the opportunity to advance on this journey by testing these spaces to see which experiences are most useful to their employees.